kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

 ## To Do
-- Is there some way to better organize text effect drawing?
-What about timer increments?
-- Is there a more efficient way to deal with time increments other than keeping time variables?
-What about using the game timer and game fps?
-- Can I eliminate any more variables from the textbox object?
-- Is there a less manual way to handle text ranges?
-- ...
 - Add dialogue choice input handling into Step
   - control destination dialogue page based on choice
   - execute script from dialogue action